TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 ## Chapter 11 - Securing the Host using SSL

 Depending on the host framework you are using (ASP.NET, IIS, Windows Service or Command Line) the procedure for securing your host is different.
 Since the C-DEngine is based on standard HTTP/WebSockets code, adding SSL/TLS to your host is more administrative work than coding.
 In fact you do not have to write a single line of code to enable SSL/TLS.

 You can require only secure connections to a host by setting the MyStationPort and MyStationWSPort to 443.
 This will automatically require the connecting node to use HTTPS or WSS.

 >The internal C-DEngine WebServer will only accept HTTP/WSS requests on Port 443.
 If you need/want to use a different port for incoming secure connections, you have to host the C-DEngine node inside IIS or ASP.NET.

-To learn more about how to setup your hosting PC check out this document: [https://github.com/TRUMPF-IoT/cdeDocs/blob/master/docs/Concepts/C-DEngineSecureOn-premiseRelays.pdf](https://github.com/TRUMPF-IoT/cdeDocs/blob/master/docs/Concepts/C-DEngineSecureOn-premiseRelays.pdf)
+To learn more about how to setup your hosting PC check out this document: [How to Secure on-premise Relays](../Concepts/C-DEngineSecureOn-premiseRelays.pdf)

 There are many other security related configuration settings at the disposal of the Node Administrator and Developer.

-### Client Sided Certificates
+### Client Certificates

-The ultimate protection for connections is using Client Side Certificates.
+The ultimate protection for connections is using Client Certificates.
 The C-DEngine fully supports this secure way of connecting nodes.

-Client side Certificates are enforced on nodes other nodes connect to.
+Client Certificates are enforced on nodes other nodes connect to.
 For example the Cloud-Relay or in our example above "Node1".

 A developer of a node or an admin of a mesh system can specify how strict the usage of Client Certificates should be by setting the "ClientCertificateUsage" setting:

 - If set to 0 or does not exist, a client certificate is not used and not required (default mode of previous CDE versions)
 - If Set to 1, client can present a client certificate.
 If no scopes are in the cert, scopes will be used as before (Mix operation between certificate based and "EasyScopeID" security mode)
 - If Set to 2, client must present a valid client certificate.
 If no scopes are in the cert, scopes will be used as with "1"
 - If set to 3, all clients (including NMI browsers) need to present a client certificate (Nodes with just EasyScopeIDs will not able to connect)
 - If the client certificate contains one or more SAN URLs of the scheme "com.c-labs.cdescope://" the client will only participate in scopes with that scopeID.
 The first cdescope is used as the ScopeID if no scope is presented in the message or connection
 - In IIS, settings 2 and 3 require the "Client Certificates" setting in "SSL Settings" to be set as "Accept" or "Require" for NMI access

-> Client Side Certificates require a stable and scaling certificate management system.
+> Client Certificates require a stable and scaling certificate management system, that can handle the operational complexities around certificate expiration, secure certificate generation and distribution etc.
 If you are interested in a certificate management solution for your system, please contact us at info@C-Labs.com

 ## Chapter 12 - Creating your own custom Plugin

 Until now you were using the C-DEngine and plugins with writing almost no lines of code.

 One of the best features of C-DEngine solutions is that you can easily extend its functionality - even at runtime!

 In this chapter we go through the essential steps to create your own custom plugin...and you will finally write some code!